FIRECATinBLACK/Spikecat/README.md

 - [ ] Lizard species reputation system
 - [ ] Update ingame art
 - [ ] Add Arena Icons and Cutscenes
-- [ ] Make this README actually look and function better
 - [ ] Add water to all shelters (done all that have a brokenshelterwater level object, a few need to be done manually)
+- [ ] Less breath = less jump height, min max configurable

 ## TO DO:
-- [ ] Add a Github issues form and move the issues there, then link them here in a more organized way
+- [ ] Scavengers can spawn with bubbleweed
 - [ ] Add Bubbleweed to all regions
 - [ ] Adjust Water in all regions
 - [ ] Change appearance of all regions (near water)